liferay/liferay-docs/userGuide/en/chapters/15-enterprise-configuration.markdown

     jcr.jackrabbit.repository.root=${liferay.home}/data/jackrabbit

-Change this property to point to a shared folder that all of the nodes can see.
+Change this property to point to a shared folder that all the nodes can see.
 A new Jackrabbit configuration file is then generated in that location, and you'll have to edit that file to modify Jackrabbit's configuration.

-Note that because of file locking issues, this isn't the best way to share Jackrabbit resources.
+Note that because of file locking issues, this isn't the best way to share Jackrabbit resources, unless you're using a networked file system that can handle concurrency and file locking.
 If you have two people logged in at the same time uploading content, you could encounter data corruption using this method, and because of this, we don't recommend it for a production system.
 Instead, if you want to use the Java Content Repository in a cluster, you should redirect Jackrabbit into your database of choice.
 You can use the Liferay database or another database for this purpose.
 This requires editing Jackrabbit's configuration file.

 The default Jackrabbit configuration file has sections commented out for moving the Jackrabbit configuration into the database.
 This has been done to make it as easy as possible to enable this configuration.
 To move the Jackrabbit configuration into the database, simply comment out the sections relating to the file system and comment in the sections relating to the database.
 These by default are configured for a MySQL database.
 If you are using another database, you will likely need to modify the configuration, as there are changes to the configuration file that are necessary for specific databases.
 For example, the default configuration uses Jackrabbit's `DbFileSystem` class to mimic a file system in the database.
 While this works well in MySQL, it doesn't work for all databases.
 For example, if you're using an Oracle database, you'll need to modify this to use `OracleFileSystem`.